On the topology of convergence in measure, defined on the ring $\mathcal{M}(X,\mathscr{A},\mu)$: Introduction

-In Section 5, we first realise that $\mathcal{M}_\delta$ cannot be a Lindel\"{o}f space and since $\mathcal{M}_\delta$ is a pseudometric space, it then follows that $\mathcal{M}_\delta$ cannot be a separable space or a second countable space either.
-Consequently, $\mathcal{M}_\delta$ is not a compact set.
-Moreover, we establish that if $\mu$ is not bounded away from zero (in particular, if $\mu$ is non-atomic), then any Lindel\"{o}f (resp.\ compact) set in $\mathcal{M}_\delta$ has empty interior.
-From this, we conclude that $\mathcal{M}_\delta$ is locally compact if and only if $\mu$ is bounded away from zero.
-We then note that if a set $L$ in $\mathcal{M}_\delta$ intersects atmost countably (resp.\ finitely) many $I_f$'s, then $L$ is Lindel\"{o}f (resp.\ compact).
-We realise that each compact set meets finitely many $I_f$'s if and only if $\mu$ is bounded away from zero.
-However, we establish the existence of a compact (and hence, Lindel\"{o}f) set which meets uncountably many $I_f$'s, under the condition that $\mu$ is not purely atomic.
+Section 3 deals with the discussions on compactness and related properties of the space $\mathcal{M}_\mu$.
+We first realise that $\mathcal{M}_\mu$ cannot be a Lindel\"{o}f space and since $\mathcal{M}_\mu$ is a metric space, it then follows that $\mathcal{M}_\mu$ cannot be a separable space or a second countable space either.
+Consequently, $\mathcal{M}_\mu$ is not a compact set.
+Moreover, we establish that if $\mu$ is not bounded away from zero (in particular, if $\mu$ is non-atomic), then any Lindel\"{o}f (resp.\ compact) set in $\mathcal{M}_\mu$ has empty interior.
+From this, we conclude that $\mathcal{M}_\mu$ is locally compact if and only if $\mu$ is bounded away from zero.
+Furthermore, it is proved the phenomenon that each compact set in $\mathcal{M}_\mu$ has finite cardinality is equivalent to $\mu$ being bounded away from zero.
+Additionally, if $\mu$ is not purely atomic, an uncountable Lindel\"{o}f set in $\mathcal{M}$ is constructed.
+Whether such a Lindel\"{o}f set exists in $\mathcal{M}_\mu$ for a purely atomic measure $\mu$ remains an unanswered question.